There is a cost to justice when you pay your lawyer by the hour. And that cost doesn’t come cheap.

 This is completely normal, and it’s expected.
 Adding further complication to the mix, this is likely your first time involved in a legal battle like this.
 The same cannot be said for the lawyers involved in your case and the insurance company.
 They have seen many of these cases before, and know the tricks and nuances of the legal system.
 They know how the law works, and how damages are valued by the Courts.
 Never an easy proposition for an accident victim.

 So, when if you’re nervous about retaining an injury lawyer following your accident, don’t be.
-With Goldfinger Personal Injury Law, you won’t have to pay any money until your case settles.
+With Goldfinger Injury Lawyers, you won’t have to pay any money until your case settles.
 Even if that means years and years and years down the line.
 Our Goldfinger Guarantee is simple: If you don’t get paid, then we don’t get paid.
 That means if we get ZERO, we get ZERO.